gicait/geoserver-rest/README.md

 ### Installation
 The `geoserver-rest` package is useful for the management for geospatial data in [GeoServer](http://geoserver.org/).
-The package is usefull for the creating, updating and deleting geoserver workspaces, stores, layers, and style files.
+The package is useful for the creating, updating and deleting geoserver workspaces, stores, layers, and style files.
 For installation of this package following package should be installed first,

 ###### Dependencies
 1. [Gdal](https://gdal.org/)